SvenTiigi/FlyoverKit/README.md

 </p>

 ### Configuration Theme
-If you don't want to set the properties yourself your can use a preconfigured configuration theme.
+If you don't want to set the properties yourself you can use a preconfigured configuration theme.
 Currently there are four themes available

 | Theme      | Description   |
 | ------------- | ------------- |